The Society’s aims include:

 - stimulate informed debate amongst residents, developers and the Council

 Our Five Year Plan has been developed to help us identify priority areas and monitor our performance.
 You can find more information including our aims for the current year (2019-20) here.

 Every month the Plans Group comments on current planning applications, these typically include conversion of offices to residential (such as the Ziggurat or Abbot House) as well as use of inappropriate materials, over development of small sites, and building in the Green Belt.

-See below for details of some of the issues we have pursued in the last year which include:
+See below for details of some of the issues we have pursued in the last couple of years.

 2019 is the 50th Anniversary of a Conservation Area in St. Albans, whose Local Authority was among the first to implement the scheme.
 The primary purpose of Conservation Areas was “the protection and improvement of buildings of architectural or historic interest and of the character of areas of such interest”.
 Conservation 50 is a collaboration between St Albans Civic Society, Abbey Precincts Residents Association and Aboyne Residents Association.
 Public events have been organised to celebrate the first St Albans Conservation Area, to assess its value to the city and residents throughout the District, and to establish what is necessary for the protection and enhancement of our Conservation Areas in the future.